PunkUnicorn/VirtualCards/README.md

 # Virtual Cards Against Humanity
 Implementation of Cards Against Humanity to use JavaScript.

 I had to dive in and write awful code, to be able to then regret it, and then make the next learning step.
 This project is that shit code.
 I've learnt a lot since then.
-But while it's shit code, it's also a fun game so meh.
+But while it's shit code, it's also a fun game.

 Cards collated by the magnificent Pileot from boardgamegeek.com
 #https://boardgamegeek.com/user/Pileot